DarkestAbed/challenge-de-ingestion/README.md

     * The API is deployed using Python's FastAPI
     * Given that the location of the files is not declared on the requirement, the API allows for file uploads and filesystem load triggering
     * No DAG-based orchestrator is deployed for this solution, but a possible and follow-up enhancement would be to orchestrate the load process
-* In regards of the SQL section, all relevant discussion can be found on the [functions README](app/backend/functions/README.md) file.
+* In regards of the SQL section, all relevant discussion can be found on the [reports README](app/backend/reports/README.md) file.

 ## Repo structure